Flooding: What are my rights if my home, car or work is affected?

 If a flight is cancelled then you can take a refund, or an alternative route or flight to your destination.
 You must talk to the airline, rather than booking it yourself.

-The airline should look after you, such as providing meals if it is a long delay, but they do not have to pay the extra compensation that would be due had the delay been the airline's fault.
+The airline should look after you, for example by providing meals if it is a long delay, but it does not have to pay the extra compensation that would be due had the delay been the airline's fault.